federico-vonwernich-ueno/personal-utility-scripts/nullplatform-setup/README.md

 ### "API key required"
 Set the `NULLPLATFORM_API_KEY` environment variable or pass via `--api-key`.

-### "Missing required field: namespace_id"
-Applications require a namespace_id.
+### "Namespace 'my-namespace' not found"
+The namespace must exist before running the script.
 Either:
-1. Create a namespace first and use its ID
+1. Create it: `np namespace create --body '{"name":"my-namespace"}'`
-2. Get an existing namespace ID: `np namespace list --format json`
+2. Check existing: `np namespace list --format json`
+3. Use a different namespace name in your config

+### "Scope 'development' not found for parameter"
+This warning means the parameter references a scope that wasn't created.
+Check:
+1. Scope name is spelled correctly in both places
+2. Scope was successfully created (check logs for errors)
+3. Scope and parameter are under the same application

 ### JSON parsing errors
 Run with `--verbose` to see full command output and identify issues.